TV Entertainment Centers

 After

-The finished piece anchors the entire great room and coordinates beautifully with the modern chandelier above and the large-format marble-look tile floor below.
-It is the kind of feature wall that makes every other design decision in the room easier.
+The finished piece anchors the whole great room.
+It reads clean against the modern chandelier above and the large-format marble-look tile below.
+Get the focal wall right and every other design decision in the room gets easier.

 The Challenge

 A 21-foot ceiling is not a ladder job.
-Working at that height safely and precisely — while keeping surfaces, finished flooring, and furniture protected throughout — required full scaffolding towers and careful sequencing from the very first board to the final panel seam.
-The scale also meant that any mistake in layout or alignment would be amplified across a massive surface visible from everywhere in the open-plan living space.
-Every framing member, every substrate panel, and every reveal had to be planned and executed with the kind of accuracy you typically reserve for much smaller, easier-to-reach work.
+Working that high, safely and precisely, took full scaffolding towers and careful sequencing from the first framing member to the last panel seam.
+All while keeping the finished flooring and everything around it protected.
+And at that scale, any layout or alignment error reads across a huge surface you can see from every corner of an open-plan living space.
+Every blocking strip, every substrate panel, every reveal had to hold the kind of accuracy you'd normally save for work you can reach from a step stool.

 Before: TV Entertainment Centers by AVP Construction JAX in Courtney Oaks, St. Augustine, FL